UCL-CORU/CHD-research-code/03 Diagnosis and comorbidity identification/Readme.md

 03 Diagnosis and Comorbidity Identification: R files and Mapping files

-R files allow to use NCHDA record-level diagnosis and comorbidity codes to derive:
+R files to use NCHDA record-level diagnosis and comorbidity codes to derive:

 * diagnosis groups (R file 03.01),
 * comorbidity groups (R file 03.02)